Tech-Scribblings/InterdimensionalGitJourneys/journeys/good-morning-git-v1-exercise-028-Blame.md

 # Exercise 028 - Blame

+Join the ranks of these code detectives and learn to wield the power of git blame.
+Dive into the mysteries of your code's past and hold the responsible parties accountable for their actions!

+With git blame, the detectives analyze each line of code, uncovering the secrets of the past and revealing the identity of the elusive figure.
+Together, they work to restore balance to the code universe and maintain the integrity of their projects.

+A mysterious figure is altering the course of code history, leaving a trail of perplexing changes in their wake.
+A team of time-traveling code detectives sets out to unravel this enigma and hold the perpetrator accountable.

 In this exercise, you'll learn how to use git blame to see who made changes to a file and when.
 It's like being a detective in a time-travel mystery!